MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 6. Select **Next**.

 7. Fill your contact information and select **Submit**.
+A ticket is created with Microsoft support and the support team will contact you with the provisioned location.

-8. After you receive the location, create two CNAME records in your domain in the following format:
+8. After you receive the provisioned location, create two CNAME records in your domain in the following format:

     ``` text
     Host name:                    selector1._domainkey